Caitlyn Buchanan, 9th October 2019

 - Serves as a common identifier structure which can be used to manage a company’s business data

 A Dun & Bradstreet DUNS Number never expires and there is no charge to obtain one.
-All registered businesses in the UK and the Republic of Ireland can apply for a DUNS Number.
-Registered businesses based outside the UK and the Republic of Ireland can also apply for a DUNS number.
+All registered businesses in the UK and the Republic of Ireland can apply and registered businesses based outside the UK and the Republic of Ireland can also apply.
 The Dun & Bradstreet website has a search facility to find an existing company and request a DUNS number, applications are normally processed within 5 days.
 The following information may be requested on submission of an application:

 - Legal company name, headquarters name and address